tardate/LittleCodingKata/books/developing-feeds-with-rss-and-atom/README.md

-# #xxx Developing Feeds with RSS and Atom
+# #429 Developing Feeds with RSS and Atom

 Book notes - Developing Feeds with RSS and Atom: Developers Guide to Syndicating News & Blogs, by Ben Hammersley.
 First published January 1, 2005.